 Not all your customers will leave reviews so you can get feedback.
 Over 80% of customers only leave reviews four times or less within a year.
 This makes it challenging to adapt your products to what your consumers want.
 Generating more positive social proof for your business also becomes tricky.

-Fortunately, community marketing provides a solution for you.
+Fortunately, having a dedicated community provides a solution for you.
 Your buyers can share their love for your brand and actively participate in how you modify your services/products.

-Giving your customers a voice through community marketing also makes it much easier to do product research.
+Giving your customers a voice also makes it much easier to do product research.
 All the information you need to evolve your products will be conveniently available in one place.

 There’s nothing more disappointing than losing customers.
-While you can’t eliminate this, community marketing will surely increase your retention rates.
-The more you can support your customers and keep them invested in your brand, the less likely they’ll stop purchasing.
+While you can’t eliminate this, developing a community will surely increase your retention rates.
+As a community marketing manager, the more you can support your customers and keep them invested in your brand, the less likely they’ll stop purchasing.

 But it’s not just that.
 Give your buyers as many reasons to stay as possible.
 By connecting them with other consumers who share similar pain points and values, they’ll feel a part of something much bigger.
 In turn, that unity will help you retain more consumers.